PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/Unity Virtual Goods.md

 ### Awarding the Player some Virtual Goods

-So before you can buy Virtual Goods you need make sure your player has some currency to spend.
+So, before you can buy Virtual Goods you need make sure your player has some currency to spend.
 In this case, the gold coins are going to cost one *currency1* each.
 At the start of this tutorial you created an Event that will give the player some currency.
 You need to call this event using the *LogEventRequest* either in Unity, or in the *Test harness* of the GameSparks platform.
-If you need a recap on how to use the *LogEventRequest* check out the tutorial [here](/Getting Started/Using Cloud Code/Unity Cloud Code.md).
+If you need a recap on how to use the *LogEventRequest*, check out the tutorial [here](/Getting Started/Using Cloud Code/Unity Cloud Code.md).

 ![l](img/UT/4.png)

 ### Buying Virtual Goods

 In order to buy Virtual Goods you need to call the *BuyVirtualGoodsRequest*.
-This request takes a few attributes, such as the *currencyType* (currency1 in your case) the* quantity* (amount to buy) and the *shortCode* for your Virtual Good (in your case “*GOLD_COIN*” is the shortCode).
+This request takes a few attributes, such as the *currencyType* (currency1 in your case) the* quantity* (amount to buy) and the *shortCode* for your Virtual Good (in your case *GOLD_COIN* is the shortCode).

 ![l](img/UT/5.png)